 The Hellenic University Club of Philadelphia grants scholarships annually to students with outstanding academic qualifications and financial need.
 Applicants must be full-time students pursuing studies leading to a degree in an accredited four-year college, university or professional school, or high school seniors intending to pursue such studies.
 Applicants must be of Greek descent or students [...]
 More

-Each year, The Melissa Anne Centrella Scholarship will be awarded to students in New Jersey pursuing a career in Nursing, Medical Sciences, or a Medical Technical field.
-Because medicine and care were so important to Melissa's everyday life, she had a deep respect for the people that helped to bring dignity, comfort and respect to her special needs.
-The Board Members know that Melissa loved to [...]
+The Melissa's Hope Scholarships serve as a tribute to Melissa Centrella's life of courage and love.
+Each year, Melissa's Hope awards several scholarships to New Jersey students pursuing careers in nursing, medical sciences or a medical technical field.
+Because medicine and care were so important to Melissa's daily life, she had a deep respect for the people that helped to bring dignity, comfort [...]
 More

 The New Jersey Chapter of the National Association of Water Companies Association is offering scholarships to high school students who will be attending a New Jersey college or university and is interested in the water utility industry or any related field.

-Eligibility requirements: -Be a U.S. Citizen -Be a resident of New Jersey and have lived in state for at least five years -Be a high [...]
+Applicant must be a U.S. Citizen who is a resident of New Jersey and has lived in state for at least five years.
+Must be a high school [...]
 More

 The New Jersey Educational Opportunity Fund provides financial assistance and support services (e.g. counseling, tutoring, and developmental course work) to students from educationally and economically disadvantaged backgrounds who attend institutions of higher education in the State of New Jersey.
 These grants are renewable based upon continued eligibility.
 Forty-one of New Jersey's community [...]
 More